CAPUCHIN KRISHIK SEVA KENDRA ®

 enthusiastically.
 They were provided with a participation certificate.

-During the closing ceremony, some students
+During the closing ceremony, some students appreciated

 the opportunity received to enhance one more skill in their student